 So you’ve got all that?
 Check.

-The next thing we want to do is set our track volumes.
+The next thing we want to do is set our track volumes or as its more technically called gain staging.
 Let’s look at a basic hip hop song with 7 tracks.

 The volume I like to have my kicks at are between -4 and -8.